sql-machine-learning/elasticdl/docs/designs/ps_design.md

 PS provides RPC service for workers.

-Since PS will store a subset of the full model.
-And a worker will push/pull a submodel from the PS.
+Since each PS node will store a subset of the whole model.
+A worker will push/pull submodels to/from all PS nodes.

 However, embedding table is initialized lazily in PS, worker should also send embedding table information to PS.
-We have to add another filed to describe embedding table related information.
+We have to add another field to describe embedding table related information.

 The model message is defined as following: